This article covers the three ways Amazon recruits for Software Development Engineer:

 When asked the three questions he asks before hiring anyone, Bezos gave these questions the most importance:

 2. Will this person raise the average level of effectiveness of the group they’re entering?

 3. Along what dimensions might this person be a superstar?

-The on-campus hiring process for Amazon is standard and consists of two rounds:
+The on-campus recruitment process for Amazon is standard and consists of two rounds:

 - Online Assessment

 To be eligible to sit for the recruitment, the following criteria should be met: